 Dr. Simon D’Alfonso

 As an undergraduate, I doubled majored in philosophy and computer science.
-This blog was created in 2009 when I started my postgraduate work and I still add to it when I can.
+This blog was created in 2009 when I started my postgraduate work and I still add to it when I can or have something relevant to say.
 Completed in 2012 at the University of Melbourne via the philosophy department, my thesis ‘Towards a Framework for Semantic Information’ addresses some important questions regarding an account of semantic information and looks at how the concept of information can be applied to epistemology.

-After completing my PhD I found work in the School of Computing and Information Systems at the University of Melbourne and am currently a lecturer and research fellow there.
+After completing my PhD I found work in the School of Computing and Information Systems at the University of Melbourne and am currently a lecturer there.
 My work is mainly in the areas of cyberpsychology, digital mental health, digital well-being and AI.
-I am affiliated with Orygen, the National Centre of Excellence in Youth Mental Health, where I serve as tech lead and computing researcher of its digital mental health division eOrygen.
+I am affiliated with the Orygen youth mental health institute, where I serve as head of computing in its digital mental health division eOrygen.
 Via this affiliation, I lead the Digital Technology and Artificial Intelligence for (Youth) Mental Health research project.

 Fourth Workshop on the Philosophy of Information, 2012, University of Hertfordshire.